 This commitment seeks to reduce corruption in Burkina Faso's health sector.
 According to REN-LAC, the health sector ranked 13th among the public services sectors with the greatest number cases of corruption in 2017.
-The report revealed that racket was the most frequent corruption practice in the sector; 42.10% of patients at medical centers did not pay at the cashier.2
+The report revealed that racket was the most frequent corruption practice in the sector; 42.10% of patients at medical centers did not pay at the cashier.

-In the view of Claude Wetta, REN-LAC's Executive Secretary, rackets usually occur during appointments; medicines and materials are diverted at no cost for patients, and patients are directed to private medical centers.3
+In the view of Claude Wetta, REN-LAC's Executive Secretary, rackets usually occur during appointments; medicines and materials are diverted at no cost for patients, and patients are directed to private medical centers.

-Racket may also involve a direct sale of products by health officers.4 This corruption endangers lives and weakens economic productivity.5 The National Authority for Government Oversight and Fight Against Corruption revealed that corruption in the Kossodo Health District in 2016 accounted for more than FCA F 13 million.6 In addition, health industry racketeering is reported by testimonies, sometimes anonymously, rather than formal legal complaints, which make follow-ups challenging.7 This confirms that corruption practices in the health sector can compromise citizens' access to health and worsen public finance.
+Racket may also involve a direct sale of products by health officers.
+This corruption endangers lives and weakens economic productivity.
+The National Authority for Government Oversight and Fight Against Corruption revealed that corruption in the Kossodo Health District in 2016 accounted for more than FCA F 13 million.
+In addition, health industry racketeering is reported by testimonies, sometimes anonymously, rather than formal legal complaints, which make follow-ups challenging.
+This confirms that corruption practices in the health sector can compromise citizens' access to health and worsen public finance.
 Complaint mechanisms are still far from being completely effective.

 To that end, the commitment seeks to improve the quality of service provision in public administration by setting up oversight committees of CSOs, governments and citizens.
-According to responses provided by Sidi Barry, citizen committees will create mechanisms for handling complaints, hold periodic meetings to discuss corruption cases, and make suggestions to improve management of public service.8 The commitment also looks to raise awareness for users and health officers on the importance of ethics and legal compliance.
+According to responses provided by Sidi Barry, citizen committees will create mechanisms for handling complaints, hold periodic meetings to discuss corruption cases, and make suggestions to improve management of public service.
+The commitment also looks to raise awareness for users and health officers on the importance of ethics and legal compliance.
 Finally, this commitment aims to create a complaint mechanism for users to submit pleas to denounce corruption practices in the health sector.

 This commitment is relevant to the OGP value of public accountability.
 The government will create opportunities to hold officials answerable for their actions.
 According to Sidi Barry, citizen committees will raise awareness about ethics codes among public servants.
-Chrysogone Zougmoré (REN-LAC) believes citizen committees will denounce corruption cases and follow up on the number of complaints.
+Chrysogone Zougmoré (REN-LAC) believes citizen committees will denounce corruption cases and follow up on the number of complaints..
+This commitment is also relevant to the OGP value of access to information as it will inform citizens about the new legal framework, and also relevant to the OGP value of civic participation as it will receive citizen complaints.